Postsecondary Child Care Grant Program Resources

 Campus financial aid administrators are responsible for determining award amounts in accordance with program rules and adjusting awards when circumstances change.

-Award calculation guidelines:
+Award Calculation guidelines:

 - Minimum award: $50/semester or $33/quarter.
 Awards below this threshold should not be issued.
 Actual award determined by CCG calculator.